sylvain69780/sylvain69780.github.io/_posts/2025-03-09-phi-fun-facts.md

 ## In French politics !

-It's worth noting that Phi is also the symbol used by the **LFI (La France Insoumise)**, a French ultra-left party*.
+It's worth noting that Phi is also the symbol used by the **LFI (La France Insoumise)**, a French ultra-left party.
 This association is unfortunate, as it links such a remarkable mathematical constant to a political group that some may find disagreeable.

 ### References